LV2015atProton/LV2015atProton.github.io/README.md

-# LV2015atProton.github.io

-##The Pursuit of True Decentralization in Social Media so far Failed Attempts
+# The Pursuit of True Decentralization in Social Media so far Failed Attempts
 by LV __ lv2015@proton.me

 #**Abstract**